(This article previously appeared on LinkedIn.)

 I am no stranger to doing things for which I am completely and utterly unprepared.

 And yet, each time, I had a chorus of rabble-rousing imposter-hunting demons singing in perfect harmony inside of my brain.
 “Get out!”
 “You can’t do this!”
 “What the hell were you thinking?”
 And, my personal favorite: “Everyone else here belongs here.
 And, psst, they know you don’t!”

-Last month, when readying for a paid gig — seriously, I still can’t believe people pay me money to do this — I turned to my husband and said, “I feel like the Wizard of Oz.
+In 2017, when readying for a paid gig, I turned to my husband and said, “I feel like the Wizard of Oz.
 It just feels so fake to get paid actual real money for 40 minutes of work.”